trubusoft/codeigniter4-starter/configurations/production/production.md

       - database.default.port = 3310
 ```

-In Kubernetes, insert them inside the specification and mix with `ConfigMap` or `Secret` as necessary.
+In Kubernetes, insert them inside the specification and mix the usage with `ConfigMap` or `Secret` as necessary.

 ## Preparing the NGINX